IEntin/ClientServer/README.md

 server-client.
 TCP mode does not have these issues.\
 ........

-The number and identity of fifo and tcp clients is not known in advance.\
+The number and identity of fifo and tcp clients are not known in advance.\
 Tcp clients are using the standard ephemeral port mechanism.\
-For fifo clients an analogous acceptor method was designed.\
+For the fifo clients an analogous acceptor method was designed.\
-Fifo acceptor is waiting for a request of a new session\
+The fifo acceptor is a special pipe waiting for a request of a new session\
-on a blocking fd read open call.
-The acceptor loop is unblocked when a\
+from the new client on a blocking fd read open(...) call.
+The acceptor loop\
-new client opens the writing end.
-Acceptor creates then a new session\
-object and sends the client the unique name of the new pipe.
+is unblocked when the starting client opens the writing end of the acceptor pipe.\
+Acceptor creates then a new pipe, a new session object, and sends to the the client\
+the unique index which is analogous to the  ephemeral port in the tcp case.\
+The client starts running.

-Max number of sessions of every type is specified for the server protection.\
+The maximum number of sessions of every type is specified for the server protection.\
+In the tcp case the client which exceeds the specified maximum number of tcp\
+sessions is sittng idle until any of the previously started clients is closed.\
+At this point the new client starts running.\
+A fifo client is closing in this situation and has to be started again later on.

-Generally, the number of clients is limited by hardware performance.\
+Generally, the number of clients is limited only by hardware performance.\
 This server was tested with 5 clients with mixed client types.

 By design, the clients should not create or remove FIFO files.
 The code does not do\
-this, besides fifo directory permissions do not allow this.\
+this, and fifo directory permissions do not allow this.\
 ........

 Another note on named pipes:\